blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Pyro-osmosis (1st level)
 Casting Time: 10 minutes
 Range: Touch
-Components: V, S, M (a flame, which is consumed)
 Duration: 8 hours
 You use your action to place your hands over an open flame roughly the size of a bonfire and attempt to consume it.
 If your psionic die rolls higher than a one